-Exomys is developing passive and modular exoskeletons for industrial application to support employees during long upright standing shifts.
+Exomys is developing a passive and modular exoskeleton for industrial application to support employees during long upright standing shifts.
 As a result, a higher production level and better focus at work can be accomplished.

 The basic idea is a passive exoskeleton presenting a carrying mechanism, similar to a mobile chair.
 This supports the user while standing/hunkering by transferring the load from the legs to the mechanical structure at any time.
 The angular position of the knee is arbitrary at any position from standing, sitting to hunkering.
 Consequently, the user is not exposed to debilitating positions during work, can operate longer without health issues and is more efficient in long term.